groundy

 What Shipped: The Legacy api_server.py Auth Defaults

 The vulnerable entrypoint is src/praisonai/api_server.py, which hard-codes AUTH_ENABLED = False and AUTH_TOKEN = None according to Sysdig’s analysis.
 The check_auth() helper returns True whenever authentication is disabled, so the /agents and /chat routes fail open by design.
+The server binds to 0.0.0.0:8080, so the failure mode is not a localhost convenience that someone forgot to lock down; it is a public listener with the lock removed [Updated June 2026].
 A GET request to /agents returns configured agent metadata including the agent_file path and agent list, while POST /chat executes the agents.yaml workflow regardless of the submitted message body (The Hacker News).

 The flaw was discovered by Shmulik Cohen and disclosed via GHSA-6rmh-7xcm-cpxj.
-NIST classifies it under CWE-306 (Missing Authentication for Critical Function), CWE-668, and CWE-1188 (Insecure Default Initialization of Resource).
+NIST classifies it under CWE-306 (Missing Authentication for Critical Function), CWE-668 (Exposure of Resource to Wrong Sphere), and CWE-1188 (Initialization with Insecure Default).
 Versions from 2.5.6 through 4.6.33 are affected.
+The published CVSS 3.1 vector is AV:N/AC:L/PR:N/UI:N/S:U/C:L/I:L/A:L (GitHub advisory): network-reachable, no privileges, no interaction, with low confidentiality, integrity, and availability impact rather than the high marks an arbitrary-execution bug would carry [Updated June 2026].

 The Timeline: 3h44m From Advisory to CVE-Detector/1.0